-The sponsorship history of the London Marathon closely reflects the history of nearly all athletics marketing over the last quarter of a century.
+The sponsorship history of the London Marathon closely reflects the history of nearly all athletics marketing since the event began in 1981.
 The £75,000 supplied by Gillette for the first race, compared to the £17 million budget being injected by Virgin between 2010 and 2014, tells of the rise of professionalism in athletics and the importance of funding.

 From the outset in 1981 it was clear that funding for the London Marathon would have to come from the private sector, and sports agencies were asked to find the race a sponsor.
 West Nally came up with Gillette who funded the race for the first three years.
 In 1981 they paid £75,000 to be the title sponsor, and delighted with the increased exposure, continued to sponsor the race for another 2 years.